zingbretsen/diplomacy/README.md

 ## Loading fixtures for development

-To load the fixtures run `make reset_db && make dev_fixtures && superuser` from the root directory (outside container).
+To load the fixtures run `make reset_db && make dev_fixtures && make superuser` from the root directory (outside container).
 This resets the database, builds the fixtures in `fixtures/dev` and creates a superuser with the following credentials:
 ```